 To understand why these developments are important, you need to start with the historical record of what it costs to launch material into space.
 In Table 3.1 below, an illustrative cost curve shows the actual historical cost of launching a kilogram into space to Low Earth Orbit compared to the original premise and forecast made for the Space Shuttle.

 The Shuttle was supposed to give us the dashed line that was going to bring launch costs to Low Earth Orbit down under $250 per kilogram by the 1980s.
 In the 1970s, with the Shuttle under development and optimism high for a breakthrough reduction in launch costs, big dreams were considered and discussed.
 As we know now, none of it happened.
 With the Shuttle, costs remained in the range of more than $20,000/kg and so the budget realities of doing anything at scale were simply too expensive to contemplate.
 The momentum for and dreams about a big future in space that had blossomed in the 1970s slowly faded from mainstream sight.

-The arrival of innovative new firms (SpaceX, etc.) on the scene in the last decade are now bringing launch costs down dramatically and account for the steep decline at the far right of Table 3.1.
+The arrival of innovative new firms (SpaceX, etc.) on the scene in the last decade are now bringing launch costs down dramatically and account for the steep decline which is illustrated in Table 3.1.

-While Table 3.1 is illustrative, the key point here is that actual costs are beginning to converge with the original premise of the 1970s.
-Ideas once seriously discussed and considered in the 1970s, when the Shuttle was going to dramatically reduce launch costs and then seemed outlandish for decades because those costs remained so high, may no longer be quite so outlandish.
+While Table 3.1 is illustrative (e.g. not exact), the key point here is that actual costs are beginning to converge with the original premise of the 1970s.
+Ideas once seriously discussed and considered in the 1970s – when the Shuttle was theoretically going to deliver reduced launch costs and then seemed outlandish for decades because those costs remained so high – may no longer be quite so crazy.
 It may be possible to put them back on the table for public discussion.